the-crypt-keeper/tldw/README.md

     2. Open a terminal, navigate to the directory you want to install the script in, and run the following commands:
     3. `git clone https://github.com/rmusser01/tldw`
     4. `cd tldw`
-    5. Create a virtual env: `python -m venv ./`
+    5. Create a virtual env: `python3 -m venv ./`
     6. Launch/activate your virtual env: PowerShell: `. .\scripts\activate.ps1` or for CMD: `.\scripts\activate.bat`
     7. Setup the necessary python packages:
        - Cuda